Addax101/SRE-Incident-management-automation/sre-incident-management-automation/post-incident-analysis/README.md

 ## Configuration

 The behavior of Post-Incident Analysis can be customized by modifying the `analysis.yaml` configuration file.
 This file specifies the analysis tasks to perform and the output format for the analysis report.

+# Contributing

+Contributions to this component are welcome!
+Please read the contribution guidelines for more information.